The rules for sponsorship have changed.

 We cannot provide any refunds or credits for non attendance of guests.
 If you need to change the name of your guest, please bring their badge on the day of attendance and we can rewrite it in the name of the replacement guest.

-Children’s daily badges, for Friday and Saturday of the Royal Meeting are priced at £25.
+Children’s daily badges (aged 10-17), for Thursday, Friday and Saturday of the Royal Meeting are priced at £30.

 Please ensure that you request children’s badges in advance as these are not available on the day.
 You will be able to book children’s badges on the same booking, including via the website.